TheSherlockHomie/100DaysOfCode-log/readme.md

 -   Making progress in Rookie Hacks.
 -   We have our project decided and a few mockups for the UI already made

+---

+### Day 61: May 31, 2020, Sunday

+**Today's Progress**:

+-   Rookie Hacks ended,
+-   While we weren't able to complete our project, did have a lot of fun, and I made some new friends!